 Dry needling is a very effective and popular way of treating chronic pain.
 Dry Needling uses very tiny thin needles that are inserted into the muscles.
 Unlike acupuncture, dry needles go through the skin and into the muscle to physically change the tissue and break up the pain!
 There have been several MRI studies on dry needling to show its effectiveness.

 It works 4 different ways to eliminate pain, break up muscle knots and spasms and enable the body to heal chronic pain effectively.
 It is especially good for myofascial pain (including Fibromyalgia and Chronic Pain Syndrome!)

 - Breaks up scar tissue that has formed from the body not healing properly.
 It also releases the myofascia (a layer of tissue between the muscles and the skin that wraps our entire body.
 Myofascial pain is a HUGE source of pain for Fibromyalgia sufferers)

 - Resets the pain signal from the spine to the muscle

 – This reminds the body that muscles should not be tight, they should be loose.

 – Helps prevent the muscles from getting knotted again.

 - Stimulates new tissue healing

 Regardless of where you are on your journey, it is possible to have relief from your worst symptoms through physical therapy services.
-Contact Us Today at Lillington, NC Center for more information or to schedule your evaluation and find out how we can get you on the road to recovery.
+Contact Us TODAY at Total Body Therapy & Wellness in Lillington, NC for more information or to schedule your evaluation and find out how we can get you on the road to recovery.